 The creamery is furnished with apparatus such as is found in a well-equipped commercial plant.
-The milk is received, weighed, sampled, and separated, and the entire process of ripening cream and of churning is carried through in the most thorough manner.
+The milk is received, weighed, sampled, and separated, and the entire process of ripening cream and of churni g is carried through in the most thorough manner.
 Special attention is given to the use of starters.
 Every step of the work is performed by students under the close supervision of the instructor.

 208. Cheese.
-Credit, two hours.
+Four hours a week.
 Lecture periods, to be arranged.
 Dairy Building 222.
-Practice. by appointment.
+Practice, by appointment.
 Dairy Building E 152.
 Professor Fisk and Mr. Owens.